 Rhubarb is a perennial and requires very little in the way of maintenance.
 Each autumn I mulch the plants with a decent pile of organic matter such as compost or well-rotted manure and leave them tucked up in their winter bed until the following spring.

 In the UK, forced Rhubarb, which provides early, delicate pink stems, is famously produced in large dark barns within a nine-square-mile area of Yorkshire, commonly known as the Rhubarb Triangle.
 At one point, this area produced 90% of the world’s forced rhubarb.
 Production declined following the end of World War 2, as a rationed-out British public lost the taste for rhubarb – a crop that served them so well during the war – for more exotic fruits and vegetables that had become more accessible.

 You can produce your own forced rhubarb if you have established rhubarb plants in your garden.
 To do this you can buy beautiful bespoke terracotta pots.
 However, they are not necessary and you will get the same result by placing an upended bin or pot over the plant in winter and leaving it in place until the following February.

-When it comes to using rhubarb in the kitchen, you won’t go far wrong simply stewing or poaching the stems and serving them up with generous dollop of ice cream or custard.
-It’s certainly a favourite way of enjoying the home grown rhubarb in our house.
+When it comes to using rhubarb in the kitchen, you won’t go far wrong with simply stewing or poaching the stems and serving them up with a generous dollop of ice cream or custard.
+It’s certainly a favourite way of enjoying the homegrown rhubarb in our house.

 And hit it up with some flavour too.
 Orange, vanilla, pear, coconut, almond, ginger, strawberry and lemon all work well with rhubarb.
 However, If you like a drop of gin and fancy creating a bottle of your own to share with friends, I’ve discovered an easy and incredibly delicious way to use some of that rhubarb up and create what I believe will be your new favourite tipple.